LBHackney-IT/resident-contact-api/README.md

 Resident Contact API will return a list of contact details (inc. mobile, uprn, email) for residents that we have stored.

-The contact details can be retrieved through the use of a GET Endpoint which will return all the data or a specific Id too.
+The contact details can be retrieved through the use of two GET Endpoints.
+One will return all the contact detail records stored, the other will return a single record for specified ID.

 ## Stack